Singer-songwriter Brian Alexander 'B A' Robertson had recorded unsuccessful albums

 of Bow Wow Wow's Annabella Lewin's lips, the host’s sexist introduction angered the participant, responding that she thought the show was "shit" before walking off.
-The show had been pre-recorded, so both the offensive introduction and her and her response to it could have been cut.
+The show had been pre-recorded, so both the offensive introduction and her response and her response to it could have been cut.
 Robertson had already made a nuisance